MathewLab/Insulin-signaling-engages-divergent-transcriptional-mechanisms-in-neural-and-metabolic-tissues/01_Figure1/README.md

 - **Figure 1D**: Pairwise correlation plot of commonly significant genes (padj < 0.05), categorized by quadrant:
   - Up-Up, Down-Down, Up-Down, Down-Up

 ## Folder Structure
+All analyses and visualizations for Figure 1 are organized under:
+`Differential-Expression_Analysis_and_Visualisation/DEG_Results/`
+- `scripts/`

-- `scripts/`: R scripts for each figure panel
+  Contains R scripts used to generate each figure panel (volcano plots, Venn diagrams, pairwise scatter plots).
-- `data/`: Processed tables (e.g., DEG overlap, quadrant classification)

----
+- `data/`
+  Includes processed result table such as:
+  - Quadrant classification of common DEGs

 ##  Notes